 \subsubsection{Results}

-We now refer to the group of methods using both IG-RL and action correction as IG-RL models, and highlight them in all following figures (green font).
-Additionally, the max moving car heuristic baseline is referred to as \textit{greedy} in all following figures.
-Means and medians of trip durations, reported in Figure~\ref{fig:trips_durations_L} and Figure~\ref{fig:trips_durations_H}, are lower when using IG-RL models, compared to other methods.
-Instantaneous total delays, reported for every simulation step in Figures~\ref{fig:step_delay_L} and~\ref{fig:step_delay_H}, show that congestion increase is slower, and recovery\footnote{Recovery refers to the speed at which delay decreases after the simulation reached 1 hour and no additional trips are generated.} is faster using IG-RL models on both traffic regimes.
-In addition, on the default traffic regime, these methods reach the lowest steady-state in terms of congestion level.
+\paragraph{IG-RL models} We now refer to the group of methods using both IG-RL and action-correction as IG-RL models, and highlight them in all following figures (green font).
+Means and medians of trip durations, reported in Figs.~\ref{fig:trips_durations_L}~and~\ref{fig:trips_durations_H}, are lower when using IG-RL models, compared to other methods.
+Instantaneous total delays, reported for every simulation step in Figs.~\ref{fig:step_delay_L}~and~\ref{fig:step_delay_H}, show that congestion increase is slower, and recovery\footnote{Recovery refers to the speed at which delay decreases after the simulation reached 1 hour and no additional trips are generated.} is faster using IG-RL models in both traffic regimes.
+In addition, in the \emph{default} traffic regime, these methods reach the lowest steady-state in terms of congestion level.

+G-IG-RL-V is the best performing method, with both the lowest trip-durations (Figs.~\ref{fig:trips_durations_L}~and~\ref{fig:trips_durations_H}), the slowest congestion increase and the fastest recovery (Figs.~\ref{fig:step_delay_L}~and~\ref{fig:step_delay_H}).
+In addition, distributions of paired-trips-durations differences, between every method and G-IG-RL-V, reported in Fig.~\ref{fig:diff_distrib_L}~and~\ref{fig:diff_distrib_H}, show that a large majority of trips are completed faster using G-IG-RL-V. In the \emph{default} traffic regime, some trips are delayed by up to a thousand seconds when using MARL or Fixed-Time.
+In comparison, no trips are delayed by more than a hundred seconds under the G-IG-RL-V policy.
+In the \emph{heavy} traffic regime, the conclusions are similar, with even higher differences compared to other methods.
+Fig.~\ref{fig:diff_distrib_L}~and~\ref{fig:diff_distrib_H} also show that in addition to improving average performance, G-IG-RL-V tends to distribute delay in a more equitable way than any other method (numerous extreme delays are avoided and replaced by a few shorter delays).

-A key finding emerges from comparing G-IG-RL-L and S-IG-RL-L. Their performances are similar in the default regime but G-IG-RL-L outperforms S-IG-RL-L in the heavy regime.
+\paragraph{G-IG-RL-L and S-IG-RL-L} A key finding emerges from comparing G-IG-RL-L and S-IG-RL-L. Even though their performance is similar in the \emph{default} regime, G-IG-RL-L outperforms S-IG-RL-L in the \emph{heavy} regime.